-In trading, sentiments offered by other investors are traders are very important in determining the market moves.
+In trading, sentiments offered by other investors and traders are very important in determining the market moves.
 This is simply because any person trading the market has his own opinion on the future price of the shares, currencies, or commodities.

 Personal sentiments matter

 As stated above, these sentiments are important but not always satisfactory to traders.
 For instance, assuming that 80% of the market participants believe in going long EURUSD, and then something significant such as an interest rate decision is announced, then the minority will have their say.

 In COT, hedgers, who are also known as the commercial traders’ intention is to shield themselves against a sudden unexpected price movement on an asset.
 For instance, if a sudden interest rate decision is made, the fact is that the market will react suddenly and many people will lose money.

 On the other hand, large speculators or non-commercial institutions are never interested in holding an asset.
 Their goal is to enter a market, make a good profit and exit immediately.
 They are different from hedgers who want to hold an asset for a few months or years.
 The goal of the large speculators is to identify a trend and then bet that the trend will go on and then enter the position.

 Finally, the retail traders are the smaller market participants who are mostly on the wrong side of the market.
 Their sentiments are never all that essential to the market meaning that they can’t move the market.

-How to interpret the COT report
+How to red the Commitments Of Traders report in FX

-To start, I recommend that you ignore the commercial and the retail traders since their actions are not very significant.
-From the chart, it is clear that the EURUSD pair was on a steady decline in the beginning part of 2008.
+To start, We recommend that you ignore the commercial and the retail traders since their actions are not very significant.
+From the chart, it is clear that the EUR-USD pair was on a steady decline in the beginning part of 2008.

 The market reaction was severe to most investors who had traded the Swiss dominated currencies.
 Therefore, the key to success when using the COT model is to understand when the extremes have been reached and then make the entry or exit decision.
 You should use stop losses to limit the losses you make.